-At Padiham Green CE Primary School, we monitor all absence thoroughly, therefore any pupil whose attendance indicates they are likely to reach the PA threshold will be prioritised and parents will be informed of this promptly.
+At Padiham Green C of E Primary School, we monitor all absence thoroughly, therefore any pupil whose attendance indicates they are likely to reach the PA threshold will be prioritised and parents will be informed of this promptly.
 Pupils who are persistent absentees are tracked and monitored carefully and the attendance procedures below (section 5) will be followed.